asn-d6/onionperf/README.md

 - `onionperf.viz.$datetime.csv` contains visualized data in a CSV file format; and
 - `onionperf.viz.$datetime.pdf` contains visualizations in a PDF file format.

+For analysis files containing tor circuit filters, only measurements with an existing mapping between TGen transfers/streams Tor streams/circuits which have not been marked as 'filtered\_out' are visualized.

 Similar to the other modes, OnionPerf's `visualize` mode has command-line parameters for customizing the visualization step: